morinted/art_of_chording/docs/introduction/how-steno-works.md

 Compound words can be strung together thanks to a phonetic system of prefixes and suffixes.
 "Uncomfortable" could be written as "un" (prefix `UN`) + "comfort" (root word `KOFRT`) + "able" (suffix `-BL`).
 "Antidisestablishmentarianism" could be composed from the prefixes "anti" and "dis"; the root word "establish"; and the suffixes "ment", "arian", and "ism".^[Just because we _could_ compose "antidisestablishmentarianism" from prefixes and suffixes (`A*INT DIS STAEB *MT A*IRN *IFM`) doesn't mean we would.
 It's a great word to have a brief for in order to save _a lot_ of time (1 stroke instead of 6).
 In Plover, the brief for antidisestablishmentarianism is `SLA*IRM` which is pretty arbritary as far as briefs go.
 Another long single-stroke brief in Plover is `SFRAJ` → supercalifragilisticexpialidocious.]

-Finally, if a word isn't composable from prefixes, suffixes, and root words and the stenographer doesn't have a way to write it yet, they can fall back to one letter per chord, which is called _fingerspelling_.^[Fingerspelling is a slow fallback option, only about 50 words per minute for a professional.
+Finally, if a word isn't composable from prefixes, suffixes, and root words and the stenographer doesn't have that word in their dictionary, they can fall back to one-letter-per-chord, which is called _fingerspelling_.^[Fingerspelling is a slow fallback option, only about 50 words per minute for a professional.
 To fingerspell "stop" the stenographer would stroke `S*` <Steno-Thumb stroke="S*" /> then `T*` <Steno-Thumb stroke="T*" /> then `O*` <Steno-Thumb stroke="O*" /> then `P*` <Steno-Thumb stroke="P*" />.]

 ### Automatic capitalization and spacing

 Another way that stenographers save time is by not needing to capitalize and space apart words themselves.
 For the most part, the steno software knows that if you end a sentence with a period, the next word will be capitalized.
 It knows that "Los Angeles" and "Tom" always have capital letters.
-However, there are chords that let you override this behavior.
+Of course, there are ways to get around this behavior.
 For example, there is a chord that forces the next word to come out lowercase, regardless of whether it's a proper noun or not.

 ### Typos